LurreMcFly/erp_prediction_contest/README.md

 - `2 percentage+BB.ipynb`: Creates, trains and tests a CNN for 2 inputs: percentage and BB.
 - `2 percentage+RSI.ipynb`: Creates, trains and tests a CNN for 2 inputs: percentage and RSI.
 - `4 CLOSE+percentage+RSI+BBdiff.ipynb`: Creates, trains and tests a CNN for 4 inputs: CLOSE, percentage, RSI and BB.
-- `4 percentage+BB+MA20050diff+MACD.ipynb`: Creates, trains and tests a CNN for 4 inputs: percentage, BB, MA20050diff, MACD.
+- `4 percentage+BB+MA20050diff+MACD.ipynb`: Creates, trains and tests a CNN for 4 inputs: percentage, BB, MA20050diff, MACD. __All steps has bee commented.__

 ## Note
 The file containing the images is too large to upload.
 The images can be reconstructed using the `imagecreater.py` and `dataset.csv`.